Home secretary wants police update on spiking by needles

 'No recollection'

-Sarah Buckle, who is studying at the University of Nottingham, was on a night out in the city on 28 September when she suddenly became ill.
+Sarah Buckle, who is studying at the University of Nottingham, was on a night out in Nottingham on 28 September when she suddenly became ill.

 She described how one moment she was fine, the next she couldn't get her words out or stay standing.